biicode/docs/c++/configuration_files/policies.rst

 	Computing dependencies
 	Saving dependences on disk

-Now, you can run your code:
+Now, you can build your block and run it (as before, look for the executable in the /bin folder of your project):

 .. code-block:: bash

-	$ bii cpp:run
+	$ bii cpp:build
 	...
 	Hello BETA